Xt777Br/BedrockChatGpt/README.md

 ChatGpt for Minecraft Bedrock using Web Sockets.

-# *Project is no longer being devoloped or maintained*
+# *Project is no longer being developed or maintained*

 ## Demonstrations
 ![demo1](images/demo1.png)